Eating Disorders

 Eating Disorders Treatment

 Counselling is not a substitute for comprehensive eating disorders treatment.
 Rather, it is one key piece of the puzzle.
 Recovery is accelerated with a multidisciplinary team in your corner.
-For this reason, I always recommend that clients be under a physician’s care (or to find one if you don’t have one) and that people be assessed by a body-inclusive registered dietician (RD) with a experience in eating disorders.
+For this reason, I always recommend that clients be under a physician’s care (or to find one if you don’t have one) and that people be assessed by a body-inclusive registered dietician (RD) with experience in eating disorders.

 Clients that choose to work with me also understand that I take a body acceptance and body-trust®️ approach and do not promote or support dieting, including diet plans and apps that masquerade as being “healthy living” but are actually just another diet.